scalabli/quo/docs/dialogs.rst

 ``Choice Box``
 ---------------

-The :func:`~quo.ChoiceBox` function displays a dialog with choices offered as buttons.
+The :func:`~quo.dialog.ChoiceBox` function displays a dialog with choices offered as buttons.
 Buttons are indicated as a list of tuples, each providing the label (first) and return value if clicked (second).

 .. code:: python

-    from quo import ChoiceBox
+    from quo.dialog import ChoiceBox

     ChoiceBox(
         title='Button dialog example',